NRE Account: Definition, Features, Rules & Taxability

 Q3.
 Is an NRE account different from a regular savings account?

 Indeed, an NRE account differs from a regular savings account.
-It's designed for NRIs and allows you to deposit foreign income in India, earn tax-free interest, and provides full repatriation of funds.
+It's designed for NRIs and allows you to deposit foreign income in India, earn tax-free interest, and provide full repatriation of funds.

-Yes, one of the key benefits of an NRE account is the provision for full repatriation.
-This means that the funds (both principal and interest) can be transferred back to your foreign account not bound by any restrictions?
+Yes, one key benefit of an NRE account is the provision for full repatriation.
+This means that the funds (both principal and interest) can be transferred back to your foreign account without any restrictions.

 No, the interest earned on an NRE account is tax-free in India.